oliveruh/JumpBack/README.md

 3. 🖼️ You get the cover, issue number, and featured manga list

 > All issue data is sourced from a curated JSON dataset built using the Comic Vine API.

+## New Features

+- [ ] **WSJ Podium**: Showcases the top 3 best-ranked manga in the TOC (Table of Contents), along with visual breakdowns of most represented genres and categories in the issue
+- [ ] **Trivia**: Loads 3 random fun facts about series featured in that issue
+- [ ] **WSJ Horoscope**: Assigns you a WSJ character as your zodiac-style sign, based on your birthdate
+- [ ] **Hidden Gem**: Highlights a lesser-known manga from the issue using ratings from MangaUpdates

 ## Website